CHSS Advice Line

 Work With Us

-Some types of AF can be treated by a process called cardioversion, a procedure which uses a controlled electric shock to you heart, from a machine called a defibrillator, to restore your normal heart rhythm.
+Some types of AF can be treated by a process called cardioversion.
+This is a procedure which uses a controlled electric shock to you heart, from a machine called a defibrillator, to get your heart rhythm back to normal.

-Some people have no symptoms and AF is only discovered when a nurse or doctor feels your pulse and finds it to be fast and irregular.
+Some people have no symptoms, and AF may only be discovered when a nurse or doctor feels your pulse and finds it to be fast and irregular.
+In other cases, poor blood circulation can cause some or all of:

-If you notice a sudden change in your heartbeat and have chest pain, you should always seek urgent medical advice.
+If you notice a sudden change in your heartbeat and have chest pain, look for medical advice as soon as possible.

-Learning to recognise your individual trigger factors and reducing, or avoiding, them can sometimes help to minimise your symptoms of AF.
-This could mean some significant changes to your way of living and changing your daily habits, such as stopping smoking or cutting out alcohol.
+Learning to recognise your individual trigger factors, so that you can reduce or avoid them, can sometimes help to minimise your symptoms of AF.
+This could mean that you make significant changes to your way of living.
+You may need to make changes in your daily habits, like stopping smoking or cutting out alcohol.

-Visit our Living with a Heart Condition section for more information about how to manage your condition at home, how to stay well and reduce your risk of future heart conditions.
+Visit our Living with a Heart Condition section for more information about how to manage your condition at home, how to stay well, and how to reduce your risk of future heart conditions.

 Call our Advice Line for free on 0808 801 0899 or text NURSE to 66777 if you’d like information on support groups, AF or even just a trained listening ear.
 We’re here to support you and help you to build a healthier life.